 Blockchain technology, the subject of university dissertations in the 1990s, was embodied by an academic article published by Satoshi Nakamoto in 2008.
-The first notable application was money that could be exchanged securely without a central bank.
+The first important application was to securely exchange money without a central bank.
 As you all know, it’s called BitCoin.
-Don’t worry, I’m not going to tell you about BitCoin in this article.
-The subject of our article is a traceability system using blockchain.
+Don’t worry, BitCoin is not the main topic of this article.
+The subject of this article is a traceability system using blockchain.

 Traceability in Brief

 Traceability can be briefly defined as the recording of all movements of a product throughout the supply chain.
 Traceability applications are used by the pharmaceutical, food, cigarette, alcohol, and cosmetics industries today.

 Engineers who managed projects for conventional traceability applications had to follow the rules imposed by authorities, regulations, and standards for years.
 To generate a traceable system, high-cost servers, fast networks, and specially developed software for data sharing with stakeholders were developed.
 The systems that emerged as a result of these efforts were not very easy to operate and manage, with high operating costs and ungainly systems.

 The engineering team, annoyed by this issue, rolled up their sleeves to generate traceability systems by using blockchain.
 A big dream has arisen to generate a real traceability system The dream was to record every point in the supply chain, starting from all the raw materials used in the production.